gzt/catsim/README.md

 devtools::install_github("gzt/catsim")
 ```

-This is not actually on CRAN yet.
+This is not on CRAN yet.
 Install using github.

 Please note that the `catsim` project is released with a [Contributor
 Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project,